varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  * Add the active region to a list of zones.

- * Add the region to a list of zones, and then unite (coalesce) the zones.
+ * Add the active region to a list of zones, and then unite (coalesce) the zones.

  * Delete an izone from a list of zones.